Set Resolutions with Vision Boards

 It did feel like a present.
 I kept my own schedule.
 I ate meals when I wanted.
 I read entire chapters of books without interruption.
 I took walks that didn't feel like a theft from the attention someone else was craving.
 It had been awhile since I had been able to put so much thought and energy into what, for a lack of better words, I could call my spiritual life.

 Years ago, when I was single, I regularly made story boards or collages to get my creativity revved up and focused for whatever clothing or jewelry design I was embarking on.
 While my family was away, I had fun with this activity again.
 Instead of a story board for a design line, I put together a vision board for my own personal year of 2022.
+I set resolutions with vision boards.
 I think the result has actually been life changing.
 Big words, but this is true.
 I became crystal clear on where the meaning in my life is meant to come from this year.
 I figured out what I want to do.

 I intentionally engaged the process in a rush.
 I flipped quickly through magazines and seed catalogues and rapidly snipped out what caught my eye, not giving any thought to why.
 I picked maybe three images or words from each magazine.
 Not much resonated with me.
 I think that was a good thing.
 At the end, I had a pile of images and phrases.
 As I looked through them, this time with both my conscious mind and open heart, I realized I had created categories.
 I was filled with understanding of what I fancy to focus on, what I want to give, what I desire to learn, what I wish to retrieve.
 I look at this vision board most days.
 Sometimes, life being so busy, I go for a week or so between peeks.
 And then I take it all in again, remind myself of what I truly want, and sometimes find out that I am actively fulfilling my vision without even realizing it.